codelitdev/courselit/docs/README.md

 The Docker tag.
 To see what all tags are available, visit [CourseLit on Docker Hub](https://hub.docker.com/repository/registry-1.docker.io/codelit/courselit-proxy/tags).

 ## Development
 The project is organised as a [mono-repo](https://en.wikipedia.org/wiki/Monorepo).
 It uses [Lerna](https://github.com/lerna/lerna) for managing the mono-repo.
-You need to run both backend and frontend servers, located in `packages/api` and `packages/app` respectively, in order to see your local changes.
+You need to run both backend and frontend servers, located in `packages/api` and `packages/app` respectively, in order to run the portal in its entirety.

 We recommend using [Visual Studio Code](https://code.visualstudio.com/) for development as it allows you to develop your code in isolation inside a container using the [Remote - Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension.
 Install both the editor and the extension.